 Note!

 Place your code in the ‘Text’ tab!
-If you paste in in the visual one, there is a big chance that you won’t get it to display on your front end.
+If you paste in the visual one, there is a big chance that you won’t get it to display on your front end.

 Quick and simple tutorials on common WordPress issues that users face everyday.